macports/macports-ports/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] tried existing tests with `sudo port test`?
 - [ ] tried a full install with `sudo port -vst install`?
 - [ ] tested basic functionality of all binary files?
+- [ ] checked that any [variants](https://trac.macports.org/wiki/Variants) the Portfile may have haven't been broken?

 <!-- Use "skip notification" (surrounded with []) to avoid notifying maintainers -->